krish9316/RangeFinder/README.md

 # RangeFinder
-Location based application to interact with strangers with in a certain radius.
+Location based application to interact with strangers in a certain radius.
 Built on Ionic 3, Angular 4